chellej80/Embarr-Equestrian-Donations/README.md

 Goals:

-* To attract new customers,
+* To attract new donations,
-* Highlight the benefits of what the business has to offer,
+* Highlight the benefits of what the charity has to offer,
-* Provide service information,
+* Provide useful information on the care of the senior horse,
 * Provide a great user experience on all mobile devices,
 * Be easy to navigate
 * Give clear calls to action